 Photography is one part technical and one part artistic.
-Many people may argue that once you have an image in camera, that is where photography ends.
-Others prefer to use processing techniques to enhance the camera image, and make it match their vision more closely – their artistic rendering.
+Many people may argue that once you have an image in the camera, that is where photography ends.
+Others prefer to use photo editing techniques to enhance the camera image and make it match their vision more closely – their artistic rendering.

-So which is right – to process or not to process?
+So which is right – to edit or not to edit?

 Winner of last month's challenge – simplify